tarwn/lessthandot-hugo/blogs/content/posts/2012-06-21-choosing-an-analysis-solution.md

 A solid BI solution within any company will likely be a combination of each of these engines based on the business need.
 A natural progression could be a business user creates a PowerPivot source that is deployed to SharePoint.
 This eventually can get upgraded to tabular to support additional growth in users and data volume.
 From there, you can build out a multidimensional model to support more complex structures as the requirements grow.
 The one thing that is true about BI is that it will always change.
 So planning for change and involving the business in the process will help the BI solution be a central part of the business without becoming that database that no one uses.

 Keep your options open and use what is available to you to deliver the best solution you can to your users.
-With Microsoft’s BI offerings you have a multiple engine options as well as a diverse set of visualization tools in SQL Server, SharePoint and Office.
+With Microsoft's BI offerings you have a multiple engine options as well as a diverse set of visualization tools in SQL Server, SharePoint and Office.
 In the end, if your BI solution is not usable or correct, it is not the right solution.

-For more information, check out Microsoft’s Business Intelligence site which has information on all of Microsoft’s offerings as well as the MSDN topic on Comparing Tabular and Multidimensional Solutions.
+For more information, check out Microsoft's Business Intelligence site which has information on all of Microsoft's offerings as well as the MSDN topic on Comparing Tabular and Multidimensional Solutions.